MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <details>
   <summary> Run a few calculations </summary>

-  *Switch to the XLSX megafile now.
+  *Switch to the XLSX mega file now.
 Run a few calculations in two tabs of opposite seasons to get a better sense of the data layout.*

 <ol>
 <li> Calculate the mean of ride_length: in cell Q2, type =AVERAGE(N:N), then format to time just like when we made column N "ride_length".
 Then make a header in Q1 so you remember what your result represents. </li>